How to Create DEMs from LAS files with ArcGIS 3D Analyst

 - For input attribute names, we’ll select the intensity and the number of returns.
 However, this is optional to include any attributes in the resulting multipoint feature class.

-- Select the input coordinate system as you did in the Step 3, such as State Plane Coordinate System or Universal Transverse Mercator (UTM).
+- Select the input coordinate system as you did in Step 3, such as State Plane Coordinate System or Universal Transverse Mercator (UTM).

 - The file suffix is a LAS data type, and the Z-factor could be used to change meters into feet.
 But we’ll use both of these inputs as the default.
 Click OK.